 Dairy products are the No. 1 cause of bloating in my practice.
 This can be coupled with gas, cramps, and diarrhea.
 Approximately 70 percent of African Americans, 90 percent of Asian Americans, 50 percent of Mexican Americans, and 75 percent of Native Americans are lactose intolerant.
 Overall, about 75 percent of the world's population, including 25 percent of those in the United States, lose their lactase enzymes after weaning.

 There is no reason for people to push themselves to drink milk, as all of the containing nutrients can be found in alternate food sources.
 Despite its major selling point, milk is not associated with prevention of osteoporosis.

 8. Whole grains:

 While we know that many foods cause belly bloat, one of the biggest culprits is whole grains.
 The fiber can be tough to digest if there are not enough enzymes and hydrochloric acid to break this down effectively.
 With bacterial overgrowth, there can be a good deal of bloating with whole grains.

-Sugar feeds the bad bacteria in the gut, which can overpower the beneficial bacteria in your system.
-Ideally, the gut has a ratio of 85 percent good to 15 percent bad bacteria.
+Refined sugar feeds harmful bacteria in the gut, which can crowd out the beneficial bacteria creating an imbalance in your system.
+Ideally, beneficial bacteria colonize the vast majority (around 85%) of the lower intestine.
 When this ratio starts to flip, symptoms like bloating and gas arise.
-Many of our patients find that they are able to eliminate bloating when they remove refined sugar.
+Many of our patients find that they are able to eliminate bloating when they limit refined sugar.
 Over time, sugar can continue to negatively reduce beneficial gut flora and cause more severe digestive issues.
 If not addressed properly, bacteria imbalances can lead to other forms of gut dysbiosis like candida, SIBO, and intestinal permeability.